Estimated reading time: 7 minutes

 The first step to becoming an electrician is figuring out what schooling you’ll need to get before even considering a career in the trade.
 In order to become an electrician, you’ll first have to finish high school or complete your GED.

-Are you finishing up high school and know that you want to become an electrician?
+Are you finishing up high school and knowing that you want to become an electrician?
 You might want to consider taking some advanced classes in algebra and physics.

 These subjects are important for some of the electrical work you’ll be doing.
 This early preparation will help you once you start school to become an electrician.